 Crunch the numbers.If you’ve gone to the effort of creating a budget for your event (which you should!), then stick to it.
 By overspending in the run up to the event you put pressure on yourself to overperform at the event and your sales pitches can become desperate.
 Plus, there’s plenty you can do with an exhibition stand on any budget, see our guide to low-budget exhibition stands here.

-Hire, don’t buy.Yes, we’re biased, but we truly believe hiring is the path to a smooth exhibition.
+Hire, don’t buy.Yes, we’re biased, but we truly believe hiring exhibition equipment is the path to a smoother, more productive event.
 Someone else will be in charge of logistics, you don’t need to worry yourself with any of the practicalities of getting your equipment to your exhibition stand, when hired the equipment will be delivered direct to your stand for you.
 Sure, things do sometimes go awry, but any supplier will have a team available by phone and email to help and support you; there’s no need to deal with an issue alone, you’ll have a whole team of exhibition professionals behind you!

 Breathe.Set up days are infinitely stressful things by their very nature – there’s people, dangerous equipment and loud noises all round for hours on end – but try not to let that fuel your own panic.
 Rest assured there’s plenty of people around you who are there to help.
 We’re available at the end of a phone line or email, plus the exhibition organiser also often has excess stock available at the last minute, just in case you forgot to order that vital table, stool or counter.
 If you want to set up your exhibition stand in peace and relative calm take a pair of headphones with you to block out the hectic buzz.